Eltaurus-Lt/CourseDump2022/README.md

   ```
 </details>

 Just make sure that each course url is placed on a separate line and points to an existing course page.
-The latter might not be the case if, for example, your link was saved before Memrise moved the community courses (you can try updating community courses urls by autoreplacing "app." domains in your list with "community-courses.").
+The latter might not be the case if, for example, your link was saved before Memrise moved the community courses (you can try updating community course urls by autoreplacing "app." domains in your list with "community-courses.").
-Note, that duplicate courses are removed from the queue, which might result in the number of courses in the queue after import being less than the number of entries in the source text file.
+Note that duplicate courses are removed from the queue, which might result in the number of courses in the queue after import being less than the number of entries in the source text file.
 The list of currently queued courses can be displayed by pressing the "View queued courses" button (opens in a new tab):

 ![image](https://github.com/user-attachments/assets/41777822-5d6b-42ca-9106-fb34ef0285dc)